W0215-git/GPML/README.md

-# GPML for Multimodal Medical Image Classification
+# Multitree Genetic Programming for Multimodal Learning in Multimodal Medical Image Classification

-This repository contains code for running Genetic Programming-based Multimodal Learning (GPML) experiments.
+This repository is the implementation of GPML.

 ## Dataset Structure